GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ![Cache Server](../img/Cluster_Manager-13.png)

 For demonstration purpose I am using Load Balancer as Cache Server, but it is higly recommended to use seperate server.
 Hit `Setup Cache` to begin installation.
-Cluster Manager will install Redis Server on Cache Server and make it reachable for Gluu Server nodes through stunnel (port 16379).
+Cluster Manager will install Redis Server on Cache Server and make it reachable for Gluu Server nodes through stunnel (port 16379 unless you changed).
 So stuennel will be installed on Cache Server and all Gluu Server nodes.
+We highly recommend setting Redis Password to protect unprevileged access to cache data.

 ![Cache Management](../img/Cluster_Manager-13b.png)